-Research, explain, conserve—under this guiding principle, the Center of Natural History (CeNak) has established an integrated research program dedicated to the study of biodiversity.
+Research, explain, conserve—under this guiding principle, the Leibniz Institute for Biodiversity Change Analysis (LIB) has established an integrated research program dedicated to the study of biodiversity.
 In our 12 research departments, we investigate organisms and their habitats, from right here on the Elbe River to the species-rich tropics.

-The Center of Natural History consists of 12 Research Departments, of which 10 focus on zoological research and 2 on mineralogy and paleontology. [ more ]
+The Leibniz Institute for Biodiversity Change Analysis consists of 12 Research Departments, of which 10 focus on zoological research and 2 on mineralogy and paleontology. [ more ]